MapsPeople/documentation/products/fast-track-maptemplate/getting-started/web-component.md

 mapsIndoorsMapElement.externalIDs = externalIDsArray;
 ```

-Use query parameters to configure the Web Component by setting the `supports-url-parameter` attribute to `true`.
+Use query parameters to configure the Web Component by setting the `supports-url-parameters` attribute to `true`.

 ### Using just the browser